Summer of playGet involved

 Our general view is that any lockdown rules should allow children under 12 to play outside together in some way as it’s low-risk and essential for their wellbeing.
 This has long been the decision in Scotland where children under 12 can meet outside without distancing.
 Scientific evidence to date largely shows that children under 12 are far less likely to spread the virus and that it spreads far less outside.
 See our list of other important reasons why children under 12 need to be specifically considered.

-We hope that play streets – temporary road closures organised by neighbours – will be widely possible again before too long, read our Play streets and Covid-19 page for the latest info.
+Play streets are now starting up again in some areas, read our play streets and Covid-19 page for the latest info.
 In the meantime it is still possible to be outside and public parks and playgrounds are open.

 Where children are allowed to play out together, informal play in your street, estate or park might need a bit more managing.
 We started a list of games and activities that lend themselves to distanced play, without needing to impose too much structure.